Skip to main content Skip to main navigation Skip to footer content

 The 2018 Kemp Award winner Victoria Folse ’86 is recognized by Kemp Foundation representative Chris Kemp.

-Before Ferradáns was announced as the 2019 Kemp Award recipient, Kemp Foundation representative Chris Kemp made a presentation to 2018 award-winner Victoria Noltkamper Folse ’86 who serves as a professor and as the Caroline F. Rupert Endowed Chair of Nursing[BROKEN LINK].
+Before Ferradáns was announced as the 2019 Kemp Award recipient, Kemp Foundation representative Chris Kemp made a presentation to 2018 award-winner Victoria Noltkamper Folse ’86 who serves as a professor and as the Caroline F. Rupert Endowed Chair of Nursing.
 The Kemp Family Foundation began funding the award during the 2009-10 academic year.

 Ferradáns’ said she felt honored to receive the Kemp Award following Folse’s “wonderful, very powerful speech.”
 In her presentation, titled “In Pursuit of Excellence: From Patient Centered to Student Centered” Folse shared her experience as a first-generation college student raised by a single mother who was reliant on welfare, food stamps and a medical card.